syncfusion-content/uwp-docs/uwp/installation/web-installer/how-to-download.md

 ## Prerequisites

 * You must have a Syncfusion account.
 If you do not have one, sign up at [Syncfusion Account](https://www.syncfusion.com/account/register).
-* You must run the installer with administrator privileges.

 ## Download the Trial Version